mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/introduction/index.md

 - Simplified installation

-    Use a simple, single command to install CNCF-certified,high-availability Kubernetes on a public cloud or an internal on-prem network.
+    Use a simple, single command to install CNCF-certified, high-availability Kubernetes on a public cloud or an internal on-prem network.

 - Infrastructure provisioning